btcpayserver/btcpayserver-doc/docs/FAQ/Stores.md

 You can learn more about this functionality on a dedicated [payment request page](../PaymentRequests.md)

-## What is the Difference between Payment Request and Invoice?
+## What is the difference between a payment request and invoice?

 An invoice is a document issued by the seller to a buyer to collect payment.